Known Issues & Compatibility Problems

-Incompatibilities and Changes Fom Legacy Versions
+Incompatibilities and Changes From Legacy Versions

 VOTER/RTCM Default Port

-Modern installations of Asterisk runs as the unprivileged asterisk user rather than as root.
-Linux typically prohibits non-root users from listening on a TCP port below 1024.
-The default port for VOTERs/RTCMs was preiously port 667.
+port below 1024.
+The default port for VOTERs/RTCMs was previously port 667.
 This has been changed to port 1667 to allow Asterisk to access the port, and connect to VOTERs/RTCMs.

 If running the AllStarLink Pi Appliance (or another system with a firewall), inbound to port 667/UDP must be permitted.
 For directions on how to do this with the Pi Appliance see Managing the Firewall.
 Don't forget to also allow this port through any firewall that may part of your internet connection.